qeet/IMPORTJSONAPI/README.md

 | **Param**          | Optional list of parameters                                                       |

 ### URL
 The URL of the API endpoint.
-Any query parameters should be urlencoded.
+Any query parameters containing characters such as '&' or '=' should be urlencoded.
 For example:

     =IMPORTJSONAPI("https://api.test.com/store?api_token=ds45%3F6hjkd%3Ddjs, ...)

 ### JSONPath Query
-Given the following JSON, taken from <http://goessner.net/articles/JsonPath/>
+The JSONPath expression to select the data that you wish to extract.
+Each JSON object matched by the expression will become a row in your spreadsheet.
+An introduction to JSONPath expressions can be found at <http://goessner.net/articles/JsonPath/>.

+The actual JSONPath query implementation used is {JSONPath Plus](https://github.com/s3u/JSONPath) which contains some additional functionality and [exmaples](https://github.com/s3u/JSONPath#syntax-through-examples).

 ### Columns